martensonbj/redux-saga-workshop/README.md

 Lucky for us, testing sagas isn't much more complicated.

-To set up this testing file, we need to grab all of the things associated with our sagas.
-The beauty of using Sagas is that we are now dealing with ES6 Generator functions.
-We can now run each line of code and test each specific `yield expression` to ensure that we are getting back that plain old JS object with the value we expect.
+The only cumbersome bit is we need to grab all of the things associated with our sagas.
+The beauty is that we are now dealing with ES6 Generator functions.
+This means we can run each line of code and test each specific `yield expression` to ensure that we are getting back that plain old JS object with the value we expect.

-Let's start with our first example `*testSaga()` generator function to see what this looks like.
+Let's start with our first simple generator example `*testSaga()` to see what this looks like.

 ```js
 // __tests__/sagas.test.js